Procedure Guide ·X-Ray ·2026

 Exclusions & Limits

-Preventive or screening X-rays are excluded from standard policies.
-X-rays related to pre-existing conditions are excluded.
-Some policies may limit the number of diagnostic imaging studies per condition or per year.
-Specialist radiologist interpretation fees may or may not be included.
+Preventive and screening X-rays are excluded.
+Pre-existing condition X-rays are excluded.
+Some policies limit diagnostic imaging per condition or year.
+Specialist radiologist fees may or may not be included.

 🇺🇸 US Pet Insurance Guide